This article was originally published on AICPA Insights.

 An effective BCP also focuses on key performance indicators (KPIs) of priority processes.
 Increase the frequency of measuring and monitoring liquidity, sales, stock, etc. to daily and/or weekly.
 Leverage data feeds for rapid responses to changing risks.
 Attempt to enable continuous forecasting in key functions and keep adjusting.
 As already mentioned, liquidity is the key.
 Also important is the workforce, the ability to continue to serve the customer, as well as maintaining the production lines and the supply chain.

 On April 9, we held the second webinar in our COVID-19 business continuity webinar series.
-You can watch the on-demand webcast for a deep dive into scenario planning and strategic modeling techniques you can use right now as you look to marshal your current resources around your action plan, as well as get out in front of changes to your business and industry in a post-COVID world.
+You can watch the on-demand webcast or join live on select dates for free CPE credits for a deep dive into scenario planning and strategic modeling techniques you can use right now as you look to marshal your current resources around your action plan, as well as get out in front of changes to your business and industry in a post-COVID world.
 Joining us was Marc Seewald, vice president of Enterprise Performance Management (EPM) Product Management at Oracle and an industry veteran with more than twenty years of experience architecting and delivering leading planning and budgeting solutions.

 Specific learning objectives include how scenario planning can help your organization, the role of the finance in scenario planning, what approaches and methodologies to apply, and what tools are available to support your scenario planning needs.
 Marc shared best practices in scenario planning and will take attendees through how to move from emergency and crisis management today, to planning and modeling for a variety of continuity and recovery scenarios.